tnyeanderson/pixie/README.md

-# Pixie
+# pixie

-Pixie is a YAML-based utility for managing and auditing PXE booted clients.
+`pixie` is a YAML-based utility for managing and auditing PXE booted clients.
 Easily create Go templates for iPXE scripts, then render them using arbitrary variables associated with a boot or device.
 Requests to the server are logged using JSON for easy auditing.